GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-80/index.md

 To add something to the index, I need to get the service worker registration, then call `index.add`, and provide metadata about the content.

-Once the index is populated, it’s shown in a dedicated area of Chrome for Android’s Downloads page.
-Check out Jeff’s post [Indexing your offline-capable pages with the Content Indexing API](https://web.dev/content-indexing-api/) on web.dev for complete details.
+Once the index is populated, it's shown in a dedicated area of Chrome for Android's Downloads page.
+Check out Jeff's post [Indexing your offline-capable pages with the Content Indexing API](https://web.dev/content-indexing-api/) on web.dev for complete details.

 ### Notification triggers

 Notifications are a critical part of many apps.
-But, push notifications are only as reliable as the network you’re connected to.
+But, push notifications are only as reliable as the network you're connected to.
 While that works in most cases, it sometimes breaks.
-For example, if a calendar reminder, notifying you of an important event doesn’t come through because you’re in airplane mode, you might miss the event.
+For example, if a calendar reminder, notifying you of an important event doesn't come through because you're in airplane mode, you might miss the event.

 Notification Triggers let you schedule notifications in advance, so that the